AJAX - Async HTTP requests from JavaScript

-Fetch is an easy to use interface that we can use in JavaScript to build and send request over the web.
+Fetch is an easy-to-use interface to build and send requests over the web.

-With the introduction of ES2017 async/await was introduced to make an easier and more streamlined approach of returning promises instead of using
+With ES2017, async/await was introduced to make a cleaner approach of returning promises.

 const url = 'https://v2.jokeapi.dev/joke/';